gthparch/macsim/README.md

   B. Lakshminarayana, Hyesoon Kim, William Song, Sudhakar Yalamanchili, Wonyong Sung, from Transactions on Design Automation of Electronic Systems (TODAES) Vol. 19, No. 3.
+* We've characterised the performance of Intel's integrated GPUs using MacSim.
+Please refer to the following paper for more detailed information.
+[Performance Characterisation and Simulation of Intel's Integrated GPU Architecture (ISPASS'18)](http://comparch.gatech.edu/hparch/papers/gera_ispass18.pdf)
+* If you're interested in the Intel's integrated GPU model in MacSim, please refer to [intel_gpu](https://github.com/gthparch/macsim/tree/intel_gpu) branch.

 ## Documentation